Fall Foliage Report

 To learn more about The Science Behind Leaf Color Change, read Understanding Autumn Foliage (Cornell Daily Sun, Sept.
 2019)

 The Cayuga Waterfront Trail running from Cass Park to Stewart Park is flat, accessible and offers beautiful hillside views with a shoreline perspective of some of the late-season changing trees.

 From the water aboard the MV Teal with Discover Cayuga Lake!
-Fall boat cruises are available for homeschool groups, as well as 1.5-hour fall eco-cruises open to anyone.
+Fall boat cruises are available for learning pods and homeschool groups, as well as socially distanced 1.5 hour fall eco-cruises open to anyone.

 Feeling a little more adventurous, take in the beauty from above and get a view like the one above with Southern Tier Balloon Tours.